Sayandeepa7/MicrowaveHeating_Simulation/README.md

 ### How to Cite
 If you use this repository in your work, please cite:
 ```
-Your Name.
-"Simulating Microwave Heating in Heterogeneous Materials Using Python."
-GitHub, [Year].
-Available at: [Repository Link]
+Sayandeepa Raha.
+"A Computational Framework for Simulating Microwave Heating in Heterogeneous Materials Using Python (FEniCS and PyMesh)" GitHub, [2024].
+Available at: https://github.com/Sayandeepa7/MicrowaveHeating_Simulation
 ```

 ---